Turn on 2-Step Verification

 Set up 2-Step Verification

-- Go to the 2-Step Verification page.
-You might have to sign in to your Google Account.
+- Go to the 2-Step Verification section of your Google Account.

 Once you're finished, you'll be taken to the 2-Step Verification settings page.
-Review your settings and add backup phone numbers.
+Review your settings and add multiple verification methods.
 The next time you sign in, you'll receive a text message with a verification code.
 You also have the option of using a Security Key for 2-Step Verification.

 Note: To ensure that you can access your account in the future, add an email recovery option as well.